 Mr Wrigley used to manage HMV stores until he had a change of career in 2012.
 After working as a Teaching Assistant in years 2-5 he joined the Early Years team in 2016.
 Mr Wrigley has Early Years Practitioner status and is working towards further qualifications especially with mastery in maths.
 He has two children and enjoys being outdoors, listening to music, cooking and eating!

-Mrs Morris has worked in Early Years for 35 years and has a vast range of knowledge and experience working with the under 5's and their families in Offerton.
+Mrs Morris has worked in Early Years for more than 36 years and has a vast range of knowledge and experience working with the under 5's and their families in Offerton.
 Mrs Morris is very skilled at creating stimulating and creative learning environments for our children.
 In her spare time she likes to read, be creative, walk her dog and spend time with family and friends.

-Mrs Brady has been teaching for 29 years mostly in Early Years and also KS1.
+Mrs Brady has been teaching for more than 30 years mostly in Early Years and also KS1.
 Mrs Brady is a flexible part time member of the team and does one day in Nursery, one day in Reception and one day in Year 2/1.
 She is the music coordinator for the whole school and delivers music to Reception on her day with us.
-Outside of school Mrs Brady likes running, spending time with her family and being outdoors.
+Outside of school Mrs Brady likes running, spending time with her family and being outdoors

 This is an online presentation that Mr Wrigley and Mrs Honeychurch did for our Nursery parents over zoom to explain how parents can help their child at home.
 It is very different having to talk into a camera than talking to parents and children face to face but there are some great tips in the video for you.